Jgetch/Jgetch/README.md

-👋 Hi there, I'm @Jgetch!

-I'm a software Engineer for Sky UK.
+Software Engineer for Sky UK.